Gunasethu/Coming-Soon-Landing-page/README.md

-# Portfolio-Website
+# Coming-Soon-Landing-Page
-## Simple portfolio made using HTML and CSS
+## Simple product ad page using HTML and CSS

 ----